tewhey-lab/tewhey-lab.github.io/index.md

 {: .welcomefont}

-We are located in Building 21 at the Bar Harbor Campus of The Jackson Laboratory.
+We are located in Snell Building at the Bar Harbor Campus of The Jackson Laboratory.
 {: .welcomefont}